 With this statement, we express our interest in establishing an international initiative for the OA transformation of scholarly journals, and we agree upon the following key aspects:

-We aim to transform a majority of today’s scholarly journals from subscription to OA publishing in accordance with community-specific publication preferences.
+• We aim to transform a majority of today’s scholarly journals from subscription to OA publishing in accordance with community-specific publication preferences.
 At the same time, we continue to support new and improved forms of OA publishing.

-We will pursue this transformation process by converting resources currently spent on journal subscriptions into funds to support sustainable OA business models.
+• We will pursue this transformation process by converting resources currently spent on journal subscriptions into funds to support sustainable OA business models.
 Accordingly, we intend to re-organize the underlying cash flows, to establish transparency with regard to costs and potential savings, and to adopt mechanisms to avoid undue publication barriers.

-We invite all parties involved in scholarly publishing, in particular universities, research institutions, funders, libraries, and publishers to collaborate on a swift and efficient transition for the benefit of scholarship and society at large.
+• We invite all parties involved in scholarly publishing, in particular universities, research institutions, funders, libraries, and publishers to collaborate on a swift and efficient transition for the benefit of scholarship and society at large.

 Specific steps and milestones for the transformation process shall be outlined in a roadmap to be further developed in the course of this initiative.
 We see the initiative as one element of a more profound evolution of the academic publishing system that will lead to major improvements in scholarly communication and research evaluation.

-Open Access 2020 – FINAL CONFERENCE STATEMENT, 14th Berlin Open Access Conference
+Open Access 2020 – Final conference statement, 14th Berlin Open Access Conference

 Participants from 37 nations and five continents, representing research performing and research funding institutions, libraries and government higher education associations and rectors’ conferences, associations of researchers and other open access initiatives gathered at the 14th Berlin Open Access Conference held 3-4 December 2018 in Berlin.
 They affirmed that there is a strong alignment among the approaches taken by OA2020, Plan S, the Jussieu Call and others to facilitate a full and complete transition to open access.
 The statement that follows represents the strong consensus of all of those represented at the meeting.

-We are all committed to authors retaining their copyrights, We are all committed to complete and immediate open access, We are all committed to accelerating the progress of open access through transformative agreements that are temporary and transitional, with a shift to full open access within a very few years.
+• We are all committed to accelerating the progress of open access through transformative agreements that are temporary and transitional, with a shift to full open access within a very few years.
 These agreements should, at least initially, be cost-neutral, with the expectation that economic adjustments will follow as the markets transform.

 Publishers are expected to work with all members of the global research community to effect complete and immediate open access according to this statement.